skip navigation

 African dance

-Read (without connectors)
+Read the Context (without connectors)

 Janelle is a tough competitor at auditions.
 She is often called a "triple threat", which means she has multiple talents.
 Janelle dances, sings, acts, enchants audiences.